background image

 The University, and its Employees, must protect Personal Information in its custody

-or control by making reasonable security mitigation strategies against such risks as,
+or control by making reasonable security mitigation strategies against such risks as

-unauthorized access, collection, use, disclosure, and destruction.
+unauthorized access, collection, use, disclosure or destruction.

 The University has an Information Security policy that ensures Personal Information